 Parties in Barcelona are almost everywhere.
-In the expensive beach clubs alongside the Barcelonetta beach, in the neighborhoods or in other, authentic clubs.Because I hate club music, we went to a drum and bass party located a bit further from the city center.
-I can’t remember the name of the club now, but google or timeout is a good way to find any club and type of music you’re looking for.
+In the expensive beach clubs alongside the Barcelonetta beach, in the neighbourhoods or in other, authentic clubs.Because I hate club music, we went to a drum and bass party located a bit further from the city center.
+I can’t remember the name of the club now, but Google or Timeout is a good way to find any club and type of music you’re looking for.
 If you’re more into heels and dresses, check out the clubs located near the beach.
 Also good for drunk skinny dipping or morning refresh.

 Very useful site to check out is http://www.barcelona-tourist-guide.com

 The whole trip with tickets, food, parties, one night stay in Airbnb in Barcelona, travel and souvenirs+ gas cost each of us around 400 €.
 However, even though our accommodation was free, we wanted to have fun and were spending quite a lot on food, drinks and souvenirs.With Airbnb for 4-5 nights, it could cost you the same price if you don’t mind cooking your own food from time to time.

 All of the things I mentioned were simply amazing.Barcelona is, therefore, my number one on the list of the most beautiful and interesting European cities.
 I’ll always be happy to come back and explore it all again!

 We were very lucky for having a local friend who took us to all the amazing places and showed us things we wouldn’t normally have a chance to see.
 For example, a secret bar and garden (on top of an off-license and souvenir shop) where they do yahitos (mojito with Jagermeister)